-- Or you may be prosecuted by the council in the Magistrates' Court.
+- or you may be prosecuted by the local authority in the Magistrates' Court.

 Please note that a Penalty Notice will be issued to each parent/carer individually and for each child.
 If it is proved that you knew of your child's non attendance and failed without reasonable justification to ensure regular attendance a fine of up to £2,500 and/or a term of imprisonment may be imposed by the court.

 The court also has the power to direct a Parenting Order requiring you to attend at counselling and guidance sessions.
 It can also specify other appropriate action by you as directed by the named Education Welfare Officer on behalf of the council.

 - working together with your child's school

 - letting the school know on the first day of any absence